 By the numbers: The economy this week

-- The University of Michigan’s preliminary index of consumer sentiment fell to 96.9 in April from 98.4 in March.
+- The University of Michigan’s index of consumer sentiment fell to 76.8 in February from 79.0 in January.

-- The NFIB Small Business Optimism Index improved in March.
+- The Conference Board Consumer Confidence Index improved in February.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.